 Several RETURN on AUX tracks

-But it can quickly become complicated as the project grows.
-So, in the following example, we added a ‘dummy’ track, that avoids using several AUX sends on the ‘SEND ‘tracks.
-It makes routing more clear and fast to setup on large projects.
-The ‘dummy’ AUX track is routed to all the RETURN tracks (using AUX send) Then, simply route all your SEND tracks to this ‘dummy’ track (using aux send).
+As it can quickly become complicated as the project grows, in the following example, the use of a ‘dummy’ track, avoids using several AUX sends on the ‘SEND ‘tracks.
+It makes routing clearer and easier to implement on larger projects.
+The ‘dummy’ AUX track is routed to all the RETURN tracks (using AUX sends or patching the output to a multichannel/multi-format ‘dummy’ bus).

 This way, you keep the dry signal on the audio track’s output.

-If this command is executed, Spat and the plug-in host will then need to be restarted.
+If this command is executed, SPAT and the plug-in host will then need to be restarted.

 There are also some performance preferences that may help in the case that your host machine CPU is overloading and causing audio glitches.